askprod/d1_bot/README.md

     - Add box for current session claimed $GEMS and $OLE and update in realtime
     - Add message for CTRL + C to exit next to chat
     - Scrap and add name of current space above the chat box

+NICE TO HAVE
+  - Send a message in chat at random intervals (with AI ? lol)